ietf-wg-cellar/matroska-specification/iana_matroska_ids.md

 This document creates a new IANA registry called the "Matroska Element IDs" registry.

-To register a new Element ID in this registry, one needs an Element ID, a Change Controller (IETF or email of registrant) and an optional Reference to a document describing the Element ID.
+a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Element ID.

 Element IDs are encoded